Demographics of Ontario: Visible minorities and Indigenous peoples

+^{1}Statistics Canada defines visible minorities as defined in the Employment Equity Act which defines visible minorities as "persons, other than Aboriginal peoples, who are non-Caucasian in race or non-white in colour". ^{2}Statistics Canada defines Indigenous identity as persons who identify with the Indigenous Peoples of Canada.

 Language

 The following figures are from the 2016 census.
 The tables includes languages that were selected by at least 0.99 per cent of respondents.
 Respondents to the census are able to provide multiple responses for questions relating to knowledge of languages, and mother tongue.

 Knowledge of languages

 The question on knowledge of languages allows for multiple responses, and first appeared on the 1991 Canadian census.
 (Note: The 1991 Census was the first to ask Canadians whether they could conduct a conversation in a language other than English or French.)